 Janaagraha Programmes

-Janaagraha’s programmes broadly work at two levels:
+Janaagraha’s programmes broadly work at two levels:- National Scale

-• City Scale
+- City Scale

 As is evident in the organisational structure below, Janaagraha’s key stakeholders are citizens and government.
 So, every individual programme within the national and city scale umbrella is either Citizen facing or Government facing.
 Technology, HR & Volunteer management, Communications and Development are support programmes.